CrunchyData/pgbouncer_fdw/README.md

 *Q: When supporting multiple versions of pgBouncer, how are new/old/renamed columns handled?*

 A: pgbouncer_fdw will return all columns for all supported versions of pgBouncer.
-This means that there may be columns being returned that have no data because that version of pgBouncer did not have that column.
-This means older versions of pgBouncer will see columns that only exist in newer versions being returned by the FDW.
-They will just have zero'd out data.
+This means that there may be columns being returned that have no data because that version of pgBouncer does not have that column.

 If a newer version of pgBouncer drops a column completely, pgbouncer_fdw will support it for a limited time with an empty value and evaluate a time period when support for versions with that old column will be deprecated.